nmilo/gochat/README.md

 ### Communication channels (rooms)

 Clients can communicate over any different channels aka rooms.
-Clients can join rooms by specifing room identifier, defined by arbitrary string.
+Clients can join rooms by specifying room identifier, defined by an arbitrary string.

 ### Peer discovery and connection management

-Rendezvous server keeps list of all active peers on network, grouped by channels.
+Rendezvous server keeps a list of all active peers on the network, grouped by channels.
-Liveness of node is kept using Heartbeat mechanism.
-Clients periodically send a heartbeat to rendezvous server updating timestamp of their last hearbeat.
+Liveness of the node is kept using the Heartbeat mechanism.
+Clients periodically send a heartbeat to the rendezvous server updating the timestamp of their last heartbeat.

-Server checks for state of last heartbeat and removes nodes that were not active in last 15 seconds.
+Server checks for state of last heartbeat and removes nodes that were not active in the last 15 seconds.

-Once a new client connects its added the table of active peers and its pressence is announced to all other existing active peers on network.
+Once a new client connects it is added to the table of active peers and its presence is announced to all other existing active peers on the network.
 Same applies for disconnects.

 ### Gracefull disconnects

-Clients can handle gracefull disconnects notifying bootnode of peer disconnection from p2p network.
-Bootnode removes peer from the list of active peers and relays that information to all active peers on network.
+Clients can handle gracefull disconnects notifying bootnode of peer disconnection from the p2p network.
+Bootnode removes peer from the list of active peers and relays that information to all active peers on the network.

 ## Usage